ihebski/A-Red-Teamer-diaries/README.md

 </p>

-Publicly accessible notes about my pentesting/red teaming experiments tested on several controlled environments/infrastructures that involve playing with various tools and techniques used by penetration testers and redteamers during a security assessments.
+Publicly accessible notes about my pentesting/red teaming experiments tested on several controlled environments/infrastructures that involve playing with various tools and techniques used by penetration testers and redteamers during a security assessment.

 - [x] Project in progress
 ## Intrusion Kill Chain